Build a GitHub Pull Request Reviewer Assignment Workflow

 This saves the webhook and sends a sample event to Conductor, which verifies the webhook URL in Conductor.

-Before executing the workflow, update it with the GitHub ID of the reviewer you want to assign the pull request to.
+Before the workflow can assign reviewers, update it with the GitHub username of the reviewer you want to assign pull requests to.
 This user must have write access to the repository.

 To modify the workflow, go back to your workflow definition and select the HTTP task.
 Replace <GITHUB-ID> with the actual GitHub username of the intended reviewer.